neuralcurtis/sort-it-right/README.md

 ## 📜 Features
 - **📝 Informational Text:**
-  - Three quick-access buttons provide predefined, easy-to-read waste management tips.
+  - Quick-access buttons provide easy-to-read waste management tips.

 - **🤖 AI Assistant:**
   - Upload an image to identify the waste category using our server-hosted AI classifier.

 - **📱 PWA-Friendly:**
-  - Works seamlessly on both desktop and mobile devices, even offline!
+  - Works seamlessly on both desktop and mobile devices, thanks to the Progressive Web App format!

 ---